circlefin/malachite/README.md

 [![Telegram Chat][tg-badge]][tg-url]

 ## About

 Malachite is a Byzantine-fault tolerant (BFT) consensus library implemented in Rust.
 The goal is to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.

 Bundled with Malachite comes a state-of-the-art implementation of Tendermint consensus algorithm.

+> [!IMPORTANT]
+> Malachite is pre-alpha software and still under heavy development.
+> At this stage, it is not meant for use in production.
+> The software is provided "as is" and has not been externally audited, use at your own risk.

 ## Repository Overview